-Ectopic pregnancy occurs when the fertilized egg implants itself outside the uterus instead of the uterine walls.
+An ectopic pregnancy occurs when the fertilized egg implants itself outside the uterus instead of the uterine walls.
 Although there are 5-10% chances of the pregnancy turning into an ectopic with IVF, one should be careful regarding this.
 When this kind of situation emerges, abortion is the only way to get rid of complications.
+(9)

 Miscarriage is very common with IVF.
 Normally the risk is more with the frozen embryos.
 The biological age of the women and the underworking hormones are also one of the reasons where miscarriage is possible with IVF.

 5- Risk of multiple births

 Risk of multiple births is paramount with a test tube baby-making.
 This is due to the factor that to mitigate any risk factor, more than one embryo is transferred within the uterus, which may end up in multiple births.
 It carries the risk of obstetrical complication and painful labor session.